 Also consider insurance or other payment arrangements made prior to death.
 These can include a “payable on death account” in which the bank you work with guarantees that the funds you set aside for your funeral are made available shortly after your death to the beneficiary of your choice; the funds are FDIC insured and cannot be accessed prior to death.

 In addition, various types of life insurance give a lump-sum amount to your beneficiaries after death, some of which could be used to pay for burial costs.

-Guaranteed acceptance life insurance is another option.
-This type of life insurance is often used to help cover final expenses.
-(It is important to note that guaranteed acceptance life insurance isn’t what some people may refer to, somewhat slangily, as “burial insurance”).
+Simplified whole life insurance or guaranteed acceptance life insurance are other options.
+These types of life insurance are often used to help cover final expenses.
+(It is important to note that these kinds of life insurance policies aren’t what some people may refer to, somewhat slangily, as “burial insurance”).